rdunski/milog/README.md

 # Mi-Log <img src="https://github.com/seanlowe/milog/blob/master/icons/miLog.png" height=200 width=200 align=right>
 ### A mileage tracker for businesses
-MiLog is a cross platform mileage logger app built originally for **The Berkshire Group**, a realty company in the Denver area.
+MiLog is a cross platform mileage logger app.
 The app aims to give companies and their employees a convenient way to log trip mileage for budget purposes by prompting drivers to enter their mileage based on the starting and ending odometer reading from the vehicle of choice.

 #### Check out our website at https://milog.org